Badery1/Phase3Project/README.md

 # Phase3Project

-    ---<<<Before you start you may need to install some dependancies>>> -pip install pygame
-            -pip install pyfiglet
-            -pip install SQAlchemy

     Our project titled "Freezing Cabin" is a survival game that simulates the struggle of surviving in a post-apocalyptic winter.
     The task of each player is to survive inside a cabin for as long as possible.
     Each day the temperature drops as players gather resources in order to stay alive as many days as possible.
     The game runs in a command-line interface (CLI) and incorporates game mechanics and a database to save player progress.

     To start the game enter the freezing_game directory and run the game.py script in your CLI.